 Start your day at Tsukiji Fish Market, a bustling hub of Japanese daily life and the source of most Tokyo inhabitants’ seafood, where you receive a lesson in sushi-making followed by lunch.
 This afternoon, enjoy one of these Design Your Day activities:

-Explore the Mori Art Museum to take in contemporary art.
+Explore the Mori Art Museum to take in local contemporary art.

 Return to your hotel for an evening at leisure.